Jas-Dinh/resist.ai/index.md

 # antibiotic stewardship

 When patients present with symptoms of a bacterial infection, doctors face a critical dilemma.
 Traditional culture-based antibiotic susceptibility testing (AST) takes 24-48 hours to determine effective antibiotics.
-This delay forces clinicians to either prescribe broad-spectrum antibiotics—contributing to antimicrobial resistance (AMR)—or risk using narrow, potentially ineffective antibiotics, endangering patients.
+This delay forces physicians to either prescribe broad-spectrum antibiotics—contributing to antimicrobial resistance (AMR)—or risk using narrow, potentially ineffective antibiotics, endangering patients.

-The consequences are severe: the CDC estimates over 35,000 Americans die annually due to AMR, with costs reaching $55 billion.
+The consequences are severe.
+The CDC estimates over 35,000 Americans die annually due to AMR, with costs reaching $55 billion.
 Globally, according to the WHO, bacterial AMR directly caused approximately 1.3 million deaths and contributed to 5 million deaths in 2019.

 Broad-spectrum antibiotics create wider disruption of beneficial microbiota, allowing resistant bacteria to thrive without competition, and increase selective pressure for resistant genes.
-This highlights the importance of antibiotic stewardship—the coordinated interventions designed to promote appropriate antibiotic use while improving patient outcomes and reducing microbial resistance.
 Effective antibiotic stewardship programs rely on timely, accurate information about bacterial pathogens and their susceptibility patterns.
-However, the current 24-48 hour delay in culture-based testing creates a significant barrier to implementing best practices.
-Clinicians often resort to empirical broad-spectrum therapy as a safety measure, undermining stewardship efforts.
+Due to the current 24-48 hour delay, physicians often resort to empirical broad-spectrum therapy as a safety measure, undermining stewardship efforts.

-resist.ai promotes antibiotic stewardship by using AI to accelerate bacterial identification and antibiotic susceptibility testing, potentially saving up to 48 hours in treatment decisions.
-By providing rapid, personalized antibiotic recommendations, our system supports antibiotic stewardship goals of using the right antibiotic, at the right dose, for the right duration, and at the right time—ultimately reducing inappropriate antibiotic use while improving patient care.
+resist.ai supports antibiotic stewardship by using AI to accelerate bacterial identification and antibiotic susceptibility testing, potentially saving up to 48 hours in treatment decisions.
+By providing rapid, personalized antibiotic recommendations, our system supports antibiotic stewardship, reducing inappropriate antibiotic use while improving patient care.

----

 # behind the product